defmonk0/infinite-eclipse-notes/sessions/05. Vampire Slayers/(35) Designer Shit Is Expensive.md

 ### Prep Around Town

-* In the afternoon, *the party* went shopping for clothing in preparation of the *dinner*.
+* In the afternoon, *the party* went shopping for clothing in preparation of the *Dinner At The Keep*.
   * *B. B.* got a thin, lavender gown with a slit of the leg.
   * *Sennin* got a wizard's dress robes, made of a fine sheer silk, layered over a long jacket vest and dress shirt.
   * *Alenia Eldaloth* picked a forest green chiffon dress, with plenty of floaty layers in the skirt and short sleeves.